nkorsakov-tw/qa.md/test-plan.md

 - Apply a discount to not full menu.
 How the system will react?

+- Make two Z Reports in one minute.
+How the system will react?

 **Error values**

 - Skip the menu item that isn't allowed to skip.
 How the system will react?